|

 you’ve been watching too much cable news.

-artist, because some artists actually are
+artist, because some artists actually

 saying things that deserve

-criticism—e.g., criticizing certain rap lyrics for being
+criticism — e.g., criticizing certain rap lyrics for being

 sexist and